VivekBits2210/pykindler/PLAN.md

 ## Work Left
 ### Critical
 - **Fix SMTP calls**: Commented out the e-mailing code for now, would be sweet to have a working auto-email-to-Kindle feature
+- **CI/CD pipeline**: Failing Test cases, need to deal with that jazz
 ### Testing
-- **CI/CD pipeline**: Automating testing and releases
-- **Coverage**: Add a code coverage tool
 - **Modularizing and unit-testing**: The bash client code and convertor scripts are not testable, need to modularize and then write unit tests
-- **Better unit-testing for utils**: A couple of util functions don't have unit tests, I don't know how to write them.
-Some of them run slowly, can they be sped up?
+- **Better unit-testing for utils**: A couple of util functions don't have unit tests, I dunno how to write them
 ### Expansion
-- **Convert to any**: Allow conversions to any format, not just .mobi
-- **Get rid of dependence**: The conversion and metadata calls depend on Calibre.
+- **Calibre dependency**: The conversion and metadata calls depend on Calibre.
 If we can write our own, the tool would be self-contained.
 - **Windows support**

 ## License